mitchlloyd/mitchlloyd.github.io/_posts/2017-08-21-tunnel-vision.md

 <script src="https://gist.github.com/mitchlloyd/555d7a655a1d72e6f2dae80d00083ebb.js?file=tunneling-component.jsx"></script>

-Tunneling properties through intermediate components starts small.
-But every time a developer extracts a new component, they must tunnel all the properties through that new component.
+Tunneling properties through components starts small.
+But every time a developer extracts an intermediate component , they must tunnel all the properties through that new component.
 It's like they're being punished every time they improve the design.

 Let's look at an example of a search component that follows a naive design path.